What data is collected and why?

 - Request erasure of personal information.

-- Object to processing of personal information where the Right to Energy Coalition is relying on a legitimate interest (or those of a third party) to lawfully process it.
+- Object to processing of personal information where we are relying on a legitimate interest (or those of a third party) to lawfully process it.

 - Request the restriction of processing of personal information.